sap-tutorials/abap-core-development/tutorials/abap-environment-a4c-create-proxy/abap-environment-a4c-create-proxy.md

 author_profile: https://github.com/julieplummer20
 ---

-# Create a Remote Client Proxy and Console Application in an SAP BTP ABAP Environment Service
+# Create a Remote Client Proxy and ABAP Console Application
 <!-- description --> In the SAP Business Technology Platform, ABAP Environment, in your consuming system, create an ABAP Console application (ABAP class) that instantiates a proxy, which passes an OData request to a remote service.

 ##Prerequisites